cartesi/rollups-examples/custom-dapps/README.md

 A new directory, `$DAPP_NAME`, will be created with all the boiler plate infrastructure needed by the new DApp.

-The new DApp will be provided with some basic back-end code, resembling what is available in the sample [Echo DApp](https://github.com/cartesi/rollups-examples/tree/main/echo).
+The new DApp will be provided with some basic back-end code, resembling what is available in the sample [Echo Python DApp](https://github.com/cartesi/rollups-examples/tree/main/echo-python).

 For instructions about how to setup the environment and run the original DApp, please refer to the [Template documentation](./template/README.md).

 ## Modifying the DApp logic

-The back-end logic may be found at `$DAPP_NAME/backend/$DAPP_NAME.py`.
+The back-end logic may be found at `$DAPP_NAME/$DAPP_NAME.py`.

 The script comes with some reference code, which may be helpful during development.
 It may be replaced or extended according to the use case needs.